Ludwig Schmitt (footballer)

 Ludwig Schmitt (28 October 1910 – after 1941) was a German footballer.
 He played club football with Eintracht Frankfurt.

 Career

 The trained fitter Ludwig Schmitt played for Frankfurt club BSC Oberrad until 1930 when he was signed for Eintracht Frankfurt playing there until 1938.
 He won with Eintracht Bezirksliga Main-Hessen in 1930 which advanced the Frankfurt club to the Southern German Championship where the Eagles finished as runners-up to SpVgg Fürth.
 Thus, Eintracht advanced further to the 1931 German championship play-offs and were terminated in the quarter-finals.

-Despite being talented Schmitt remained an understudy to Willibald Kreß of Rot-Weiss Frankfurt and Jahn Regensburg's Hans Jakob in both the South German selection and the German national team.
+Despite being talented Schmitt remained an understudy to Willibald Kreß of Rot-Weiss Frankfurt and Jahn Regensburg's Hans Jakob in both the South German selection and the Germany national team.
 However, in 1931 he was called up to an international match in Denmark as a back-up.